Investing in the next generation of medical and research pioneers >

 Henrietta Lacks Building: Honoring an enduring legacy

-With an opening celebration planned for spring of 2025, the Henrietta Lacks Building on the Johns Hopkins East Baltimore campus will support multidisciplinary and complementary programs of the Johns Hopkins Berman Institute of Bioethics, School of Medicine, and additional departments, as well as collaborative space for education, research, and meetings.
+With a groundbreaking planned for fall of 2024, the Henrietta Lacks Building on the Johns Hopkins East Baltimore campus will support multidisciplinary and complementary programs of the Johns Hopkins Berman Institute of Bioethics, School of Medicine, and additional departments, as well as collaborative space for education, research, and meetings.

 The building project is named in honor of Henrietta Lacks, the Baltimore County woman whose cells, known as HeLa cells, have advanced medicine around the world, from the development of the polio vaccine to the study of HPV, HIV/AIDS, and leukemia.